Covedale, Cincinnati

 Covedale is a former village in Hamilton County, Ohio, United States.
 The main area of the village was annexed by the city of Cincinnati and is now a neighborhood of about 15,000 people in the western part of the city.

+History

-When it was annexed, the village disincorporated and its remaining area reverted to Green Township, with a small fragment going to Delhi Township.
+Covedale was annexed by Cincinnati on June 4, 1930.
+Residents of the annexed territory unsuccessfully argued in Common Pleas Court that the annexation date was March 18, 1931.
+Upon annexation, the village disincorporated and its remaining area reverted to Green Township, with a small fragment going to Delhi Township.